Prenuptial Agreement Legal Support In Lithonia, Georgia

 Who Should Get One?

-Prenuptial agreements are important, especially when one of the spouses has substantial separate property, will inherit an asset, or receive a large estate from a family trust.
+Prenuptial agreements are essential, especially if either you or your partner have significant separate property, will inherit an asset, or receive cherished family assets from a trust.
 You can also get a prenuptial agreement to:

-- Protect the assets you own before the marriage
+- Fortify the assets you own before the marriage

 - Determine asset division in a divorce

-- Protect yourself from taking on your spouse’s liabilities or debts
+- Shield yourself from taking on your spouse’s liabilities or debts

-- Ensure care for your children from a previous marriage or relationship
+- Ensure care for your kids from a past marriage or relationship

-- Protect estate plans and ensure family assets stay in the family
+- Safeguard estate plan assets to ensure they stay with the family

 - Decide how you will share finances, expenses, and household bills with your spouse

-Yes, a prenuptial agreement can be modified.
-To do so, your attorney will be required to prepare an addendum to the original premarital agreement.
-Once the new agreement has been properly signed and witnessed, it will become a part of the original agreement and the new terms or modifications will be in effect.
+Yes, you can.
+Your attorney must prepare an addendum to the initial agreement to do so.
+Once the new contract has been properly signed and witnessed, it will become a part of the initial agreement, and the new terms or modifications will be in effect.

 Put A Strong Plan In Place